 At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator of student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, class attendance is mendatory unless a prior engagement is established.
-However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to verify Federal Student Aid recipients' attendance in courses.
+Attendance will be taken randomly throughout the semester and only students in attendance will receive the points.
+The U.S. Department of Education requires that the University have a mechanism in place to verify Federal Student Aid recipients' attendance in courses.
 UT Arlington instructors should be prepared to report the last date of attendance as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty must report the last date a student attended their class based on evidence of academic engagement such as a test, participation in a class project or presentation, or an engagement online via Canvas.
 This date is reported to the Department of Education for federal financial aid recipients.